cu-library/tyro/readme.md

 These options are optional:

     -address= : The address to serve on, passed to ListenAndServe, doc here: http://golang.org/pkg/net/http/#ListenAndServe.
 Defaults to ":8877".
+    -raw : If supplied, this flag will turn on access to the raw Sierra API under /raw/.
     -acaoheader= : The origin to place in the Access-Control-Allow-Origin header.
 Defaults to *.
 Is only used for the /status/[bidID] endpoint.
 Multiple origins can be supplied, delimit with the ; character.
 Examples: -acaoheader="http://localhost:8000" -acaoheader="http://librarywebsite.com;http://catalogue.library.com"
     -certfile= : The location of the Certificate file, for HTTPS.
     -keyfile= : The location of the Private Key file, for HTTPS.